calogera/DataHubSystem/_posts/2016-01-31-Installation Guide.markdown

 The httpd v command tells which config file Apache is using.

 **Installation and Setup** <a name="InstallationSetup"></a>
-Installation Manual
-To install the service:

-1. Create a user named *dhus*.
+1. Create a user named dhus.
 Every step in the installation procedure, if not explicitly mentioned, shall be performed as dhus user.
-2. Create the installation directory
+2. Create the installation directory:
+`
-`mkdir -p [install-dir]`
+mkdir -p [install-dir]`
 3. Download the DHuS package (shar package) and save it into the installation directory
-4. Change the permissions on the file.
+4. Change the permissions on the file:
 `chmod +x dhus-XX.XX.XX.shar`
 5. Launch
 `./dhus-XX.XX.XX.shar`
 (the package will autoinstall).
 Once executed, the system setting configuration file can be accessed and updated.
-6. Once the autoinstall procedure is complete, create the following directories for the local archive, the incoming products, the database etc..:
+6. Edit the `etc/dhus.xml` configuration file and modify the varFolder variable to an absolute path of your choice.
+This directory will contain the local archive, the incoming products, the database, etc.
-`Local archive [install-dir]data-local`
-`Var [install-dir]var/`
-`Incoming [free_dir]incoming`

-Note that the incoming and the Local archive shall be two different folders (e.g. one cannot contain the other and vice versa) not necessarily under the DHuS installation directory.
-Moreover they shall be located in a partition of the machine where there is a certain amount of space (more details would be specified in Table 1), especially for the incoming folder (the data managed by DHuS will be located here).
+Eg: `<!ENTITY varFolder “ /home/dhus/local_dhus”>`
+7. Start the DHuS entering the following command in the installation directory:
+`nohup /bin/bash ./start.sh &`
+The log files will be created in the installation directory.
 The graph in Figure below depicts the purpose of the directories in the DHuS archive.

 ![](https://raw.githubusercontent.com/calogera/DataHubSystem/gh-pages/images/figure3.png)